-This is not a secret locale — it’s one of the most visited spots in the BVI — but the national park on Virgin Gorda’s north shores is still a must-see.
-Iconic granite boulders form a canopy over sheltered sea pools, with grottoes and caves for exploring.
-The cruise-ship crowd usually clears out by 2 p.m., so go in the afternoon to enjoy the beach and snorkeling at Devil's Bay.
+This is not a secret locale — it’s one of the most visited spots in the British Virgin Islands — but the national park on Virgin Gorda’s north shores is still a must-see.
+Iconic granite boulders form a canopy over sheltered sea pools with grottos and caves for exploring.
+The cruise-ship crowd usually clears out by 2 p.m., so go to one of the best Virgin Gorda beaches in the afternoon to enjoy the beach and snorkeling at Devils’ Bay.
 Just north, Spring Bay also offers a similar environment with fewer crowds.

-It’s clear why this is Tortola's most popular beach: The family-friendly strand is lined with lively restaurants, windsurfers rule the waves and the location offers prime sunset viewing.
-After dark, the area’s bars come to life.
-Dance to live reggae at Quito’s Gazebo; the owner, Quito Rymer, has played with Ziggy Marley.
+It’s clear why this beach tops a list of best beaches in Tortola: The family-friendly strand is lined with lively restaurants, as windsurfers rule the waves in the background.
+The location offers prime sunset viewing, too.
+After dark, the area’s bars comes to life.
+Dance to live reggae at Quito’s Gazebo; the owner, Quito Rymer, has played with Ziggy Marley, son of Bob Marley.